bangadang/stackIT/FS25/Dataengineering.md

 ### horizontal scaling (scaling out)
 - systems are distributed across different machines/ nodes
 - normal performing machine are okay to store the shards of data --> machines are more cost effective
-- no limit to just add new machines if data gr
+- no limit to just add new machines if dataloads outgrow current system
+- data distribution, synchronization of nodes, data consistency and recovery present new issues/challanges in this type of scaling
+-
 ## Sharding
 ## Replication
 ## consistent hashing